-$^{^{12}}$ We refer to the optimizing saver predictions as the full crowd-out benchmark to distinguish it from the partial crowd-out alternative, in which employees respond by less than what is predicted.
+&lt;sup>13We refer to the optimizing saver predictions as the full crowd-out benchmark to distinguish it from the partial crowd-out alternative, in which employees respond by less than what is predicted.
 Nevertheless, some optimizing agents respond by less because they have less savings to crowd out; in their case, full crowd-out means that their voluntary contributions drop to zero.

-13We ignore income taxes and the associated tax deferral available through the retirement plan; legal limits on voluntary DC contributions; and the very small default contribution of \$40 and associated matching contribution of \$20 per month.
+&lt;sup>14We ignore income taxes and the associated tax deferral available through the retirement plan; legal limits on voluntary DC contributions; and the very small default contribution of \$40 and associated matching contribution of \$20 per month.
 These do not alter substantive predictions of the model.